Yuri Berlin: Research

 Berlin has undertaken research on a broad range of areas in both physical and theoretical chemistry, involving stochastic dynamics of complex systems, chemical kinetics and transport of active species in condensed phase and in biological molecules, physical chemistry of liquids and solids, theoretical biophysics and physical aspects of prebiotic evolution, physical methods for the initiation of chemical reactions, in particular cryochemistry, radiation chemistry, photo, and high pressure chemistry.
 His research covers a vast range of fields, such as the theory of excess electrons in non-polar liquids and liquid noble gases, charge transfer under extreme conditions, chemical processes coupled to structural rearrangements of molecular environment, dispersive kinetics, the effects of correlated fluctuations in chemical and biological properties, the role of static and dynamic disorder in the mechanism of chemical processes in condensed media.
 Later works are focused on mechanism and kinetics of charge transfer and transport in DNA, culminated in a series of studies of various DNA constructs as building blocks of molecular circuitry.
-Berlin has published over 170 papers in scientific journals.

-Honors and awards

-Berlin is a member of the New York Academy of Science, the American Chemical Society, and the Royal Society of Chemistry.
-He is a member of the International Society for the Study of the Origin of Life, an honor Member of the European Molecular Liquids Group, a fellow of the Mendeleev Chemical Society and the Russian Physical Society.
-His work has earned him many awards, including EU Erasmus Mundus Professorship Award (2009) and Scientific Award of Hans Veilberth Foundation, Germany (2007).
-Most recently, Yuri Berlin was awarded the Maria Sklodowska-Curie Medal (2019) in recognition of his distinguished achievements in radiation research as well as the long-lasting and productive cooperation with Polish scientists.